Jakob-Sarmiento/amazon-fashion-sales-eda-analysis/README.md

 ---

 ## Next Steps
-- **Quantify key metrics** – Extract KPIs including category growth rates, review volumes, and price–rating relationships to measure the trends discovered in the initial EDA.
+- **Track exact numbers** – Extract KPIs including category growth rates, review volumes, and price–rating relationships to measure the trends discovered in the initial EDA.
-- **Cross-platform comparison** – Perform EDA on other e-commerce platforms to compare category and product performance.
+- **E-commerce platform comparison** – Perform EDA on other e-commerce platforms to compare category and product performance.